All Episodes

 Absolutely.

-And the best way that I can describe this is simply is just to say the process is broken, that the system is broken.
+And the best way that I can describe this is simply just to say the process is broken, that the system is broken.

-That's probably gonna drop four more charges.
+That's probably going to drop four more charges.

-So you're seeing now, Eddie, they treated him like a mafia boss.
+So you're seeing now Eddie, they treated him like a mafia boss.

-All right, so two charges already dropped, four tr charges you're saying will likely drop, then what's left?
+All right, so two charges already dropped, four charges you're saying will likely drop, then what's left?

 Then the only charge that will be left is the one where they claim that he stabbed the ISIS fighter that just moments ago was firing at him when he's actually trying to save his life.

-So they tried to shoot described it that saw it.
+Somebody described it that saw it.

-So there's a compound that was hellfire missile.
+So there's a compound that was Hellfire missile.

-It kills 50 ISIS fighters, one survives.
+It kills 50 ISIS fighters.

 The 17-year-old boy, he gets taken off a Hummer.

-Eddie says, I'm going to take him, I'm going to try and save him.
+Eddie says, I'm going to take him.

-That's where the video cuts.
+That's where the video comes in.

-And that's the last charge you're saying involved in this?
+And that's the last charge you're saying involved in this.

-Now, uh, are there eyewitnesses that will testify they saw him try to save that life, not take it?
+Now, are there eyewitnesses that will testify they saw him try to save that life, not take it?

 Yes.

-So this is another insane thing that I've been saying is that we actually have three to four times as many people who will say that Eddie never did this than those that did.
+So this is another insane thing that I've been saying: is that we actually have three to four times as many people who will say that Eddie never did this than those that did.

-That you would have never heard about Eddie's name, that none of this stuff would ever come to light because the evidence is so bad and the story is so bad.
+Every single lawyer I've ever talked to about this case has looked at this and said this would have never made it past a grand jury in a civilian case, that you would have never heard about Eddie's name, that none of this stuff would ever come to light because the evidence is so bad and the story is so bad.

 So they want to send a message.